 Meet The Team

-Our consultancy services are delivered by a diverse team of digital preservation specialists.
-Each DPC colleague brings specific expertise in areas such as technical infrastructure, metadata management, policy development, and preservation planning, allowing us to match the right expertise to your organization's specific needs.
+Our consultancy services are delivered by our highly skilled team of digital preservation professionals.
+Each DPC colleague brings specific expertise in areas such as technical infrastructure, policy development, preservation planning, continuous improvement and skills development, allowing us to match the right expertise to your organization's specific needs.

 Prior to joining the DPC, Michael spent 25 years working for the University of Oxford, holding senior roles in both IT Services and the Bodleian Libraries, where he was the Head of Digital Collections and Preservation until 2020.
 Michael was previously Director of the Arts and Humanities Data Service Centre for Literature, Languages, and Linguistics, based at Oxford, and subsequently Head of the Oxford Digital Library.
 He has led several major digitization and digital preservation projects, and coordinated the Bodleian’s participation in the Google Books Library Programme.